How do you pick a preschool?

 So before then, we have to enroll her in one.
 No problem, right?
 Not so fast.
 It turns out, applying to preschool is a lot like the other complicated, multi-step, stress-inducing application processes I’ve undertaken in my life to date—think college, grad school, mortgage—only the stakes are that much higher.
 Because, of course, this time it’s for my kid.

 Where do we begin?
 It’s hard to believe the preschool application process starts almost a year before my daughter will actually start school, but as with so many other things related to raising a kid, preschool is barreling toward us before we’ve had a chance to wrap our heads around it.
-So here on the EdNavigator blog this fall and winter, I’ll be documenting the process of choosing a preschool in a city where there are lots of options, but no universal coverage.
+So here on the EdNavigator blog this winter and spring, I’ll be documenting the process of choosing a preschool in a city where there are lots of options, but no universal coverage.